FTP Error Codes Reference

 The client sends QUIT, the server responds with 221, and the control connection is closed.
 Ensure all transfers are complete before disconnecting.

 Each step returns a specific FTP reply code.
 When something fails, the code tells you exactly which step broke down and whether the failure is temporary (4xx) or permanent (5xx).
+If the initial connection fails, use the Port Scanner to check if port 21 is open, and the DNS Inspector to verify the server hostname resolves correctly.

 The most common source of FTP errors (especially 425 “Can't open data connection”) is the mismatch between active and passive mode and firewall rules.
 Understanding the difference is essential for FTP troubleshooting.